dwaite498/bedfordmuseum/README.md

 already be running for these commands to work.
 1. To stop and remove the containers, use `$ make quit`
 1. If you make changes that require restarting the rails app, `$ make quit` and then `$ make run`.
+1. rails/config/secrets.yml is excluded from git, but an encrypted copy of it is stored in ansible/run_app/rails_secrets.yml.
+The Makefile is set up to decrypt this file as needed when running and deploying the app.
+To make changes to the secrets, the Makefile provides the convenient `$ make edit_rails_secrets`, which opens the encrypted file in your `$EDITOR`.
+Just make your changes, save, and close to update the file.

 ## Deployment